 - I don’t want to share a picture like that – I’d prefer to be known for my fabulous (writing/soccer playing/joke-telling/debate skill) self

-For kids who are dating, frequency of digital connection is likely something they will need to negotiate and agree on.
+For kids who are dating, the frequency of digital connection is likely something they will need to negotiate and agree on.
 Otherwise, expectations can be very uneven.
-This is a path towards hurt feelings.
+This is a path toward hurt feelings.

 Setting Boundaries: Kids Sometimes Think It’s “Being Mean”